marco-verbeek/luniverse/README.md

 Welcome to Luniverse, a collection of projects inspired by the League of Legends universe.
 Our first project is rARAM, a small dashboard that helps you track your performance in ARAM games.
 With rARAM, you can see how well you played and compare your Poro Points with your friends.
 It also keeps track of champion-specific stats!
 In the future, we'll possibly be adding a leaderboard feature, the ability to add friends and form a guild and a shop where you can spend your hard earned Poro Snax!

-Our next project is Poro Snowdown, a mini game where players have to guess which champion said a certain quote.
-Stay tuned for more updates on these and other exciting projects in the Luniverse!
+The second project, done in early january 2023 is called Poro Snowdown, a mini game where players have to guess which champion said a certain quote.
+More info below!

 # Why